Skip to content

 • Deleted immediately upon restoration, or

-• Backups containing deleted data shall be encrypted and access-restricted until their deletion.
+Backups containing deleted data are encrypted and access-restricted until their deletion.

 9. Third-Party Processors

-• The vendor shall ensure that all subcontractors and subprocessors follow equivalent data retention and deletion standards.
+• All subcontractors and subprocessors follow equivalent data retention and deletion standards.

-• Contracts must explicitly define data deletion obligations and audit rights.
+• Contracts explicitly define data deletion obligations and audit rights.

-• The vendor remains fully accountable for ensuring compliance.
+• Synthetic Users remains fully accountable for ensuring subprocessor compliance.

 10. Confirmation and Reporting

-• Upon completion of a deletion request, the vendor shall issue written confirmation to the organization specifying:
+Upon completion of a deletion request, Synthetic Users issues written confirmation specifying:

-• Summary reports of deletion activities shall be available upon request.
+Summary reports of deletion activities are available upon request.

 11. Auditing and Compliance

-• The vendor shall conduct regular internal audits (at least annually) to ensure compliance with this policy.
+• Internal audits are conducted at least annually to ensure compliance with this policy.

-• Audit reports must be retained and made available to the organization upon request or during regulatory inspections.
+• Audit reports are retained and made available upon request or during regulatory inspections.

-• Non-compliance incidents must be reported within 72 hours of discovery.
+• Non-compliance incidents are reported within 72 hours of discovery.

 12. Employee Training

-• All employees and contractors with data access shall receive annual training on data retention, deletion procedures, and privacy best practices.
+All employees and contractors with data access receive annual training on data retention, deletion procedures, and privacy best practices.
+Training completion is tracked and documented per the User Awareness Training Program.

 13. Physical Media and Hardware Disposal

-• Any physical storage media (e.g., hard drives, USBs, servers) containing user data must be destroyed using secure disposal methods such as degaussing or physical shredding.
+Any physical storage media (hard drives, USBs, servers) containing user data is destroyed using secure disposal methods such as degaussing or physical shredding.
+Disposal actions are logged and certified.

 14. Continuous Improvement